rbarrois/xworkflows/doc/internals.rst

 Workflow attributes
 """""""""""""""""""

-A :class:`Workflow` should inherit from the :class:`Workflow` base class, or use the :class:`WorkflowMeta` metaclass (that builds the :attr:`~Workflow.states`, :attr:`~Workflow.transitions`, :attr:`~Workflow.initial_state` attributes).
+A :class:`Workflow` should inherit from the :class:`Workflow` base class, or use the :class:`~base.WorkflowMeta` metaclass (that builds the :attr:`~Workflow.states`, :attr:`~Workflow.transitions`, :attr:`~Workflow.initial_state` attributes).

 .. class:: Workflow